MamounH/CSPD-Graduation-Project/README.md

 ## Jordan University of Science and Technology

 ### Introduction
-Our application, GovApp, will provide efficient and faster delivery mechanism for citizen services.
+My Graduation Project, GovApp, will provide efficient and faster delivery mechanism for citizen services.
 It will also reduce the workload done by department personnel.
 Any Jordanian citizen can sign up and use the application, he will be offered a variety of services that are provided also by the Civil Status and Passport Services (CSPD).
 The user can apply for it from his home.